VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 `static` set to `true` is used for internal optimization and is meaning that this gameobject is not moving into the 3D scene.

-Now our GameManager gameobject is linked to a worldscript named worldGameManager.
+Now our `GameManager` game object is linked to a world script named `worldGameManager`.
 We need to import that script in our game.
+* To do so add these lines to your `local_game_config.json` file.

 - To do so add these lines to your `local_game_config.json` file.